Photo Story | Atlantic Canada, Sable Island and Gulf of Saint Lawrence by Dennis Minty | June 22, 2021

-Related expedition: Newfoundland Circumnavigation and Sable Island, Cape Breton, Newfoundland, and the Magdalen Islands: Atlantic Island Odyssey
+Related Expeditions: Newfoundland Circumnavigation and Sable Island, Cape Breton, Newfoundland, and the Magdalen Islands: Atlantic Island Odyssey

 © Dennis Minty